yannxou/RefaceCPLiveControl/README.md

    - **Windows:** `\Users\[username]\Documents\Ableton\User Library`
    - **Mac:** `Macintosh HD/Users/[username]/Music/Ableton/User Library`

 2. Place the remote script folder called `RefaceCP` (the folder you found this README.md in) into the `Remote Scripts` from previous step.

-This can also be done automatically with the `make install` command.
+This can also be done automatically with the provided `make install` command.

+3. Select the `Reface CP` control surface script in Live's `Link, Tempo & MIDI` settings.

 For more help, see [Installing third-party remote scripts](https://help.ableton.com/hc/en-us/articles/209072009-Installing-third-party-remote-scripts) from Ableton.